 Think and Grow Rich has recently been reincarnated by Rhonda Byrne in The Secret (ugh) and I’ll tell you frankly if it wasn’t obvious by my interjection.
 I’m not a fan of The Secret.

-Not how The Secret is constantly capitalized (it’s not the bible which I don’t think merits capitalization either), not how positive thinking is reframed into wishful thinking, not how The Secret makes little mention of how aligned actions are needed to accomplish your goals (as opposed to just sitting around staring at a falsified cheque made out to YOU for a million dollars).
+Not how The Secret is constantly capitalized (it’s not the bible which I don’t think merits capitalization either), nor how positive thinking is reframed into wishful thinking, not how The Secret makes little mention of how aligned actions are needed to accomplish your goals (as opposed to just sitting around staring at a falsified cheque made out to YOU for a million dollars).

 Visualisation is a great tool.
 As are affirmations.
 As is the power of positive thinking.
 But you also need to get off your arse and take aligned action.
 You need to live your beliefs.
 Those with privilege are far more able to do so, than those without.

 Only by working harmoniously in co-operation with other individuals or groups of individuals and thus creating value and benefit for them will create sustainable achievement for oneself.